 PIPPA NORRIS is a comparative political scientist who has taught at Harvard for more than two decades.
 She is the McGuire Lecturer in Comparative Politics at the John F. Kennedy School of Government, Harvard University, Laureate Fellow and Professor of Government and International Relations at the University of Sydney, and Director of the Electoral Integrity Project.
 She has also served as Director of the Democratic Governance Group at the United Nations Development Program in New York.

-Honors include the 2016 Brown Medal for Democracy awarded by the McCourtney Institute for Democracy, the 2016 Academic Leadership in Political Science Award by the Australian Political Studies Association, the 2014 Karl Deutsch prize awarded by the International Political Science Association to recognize a prominent scholar engaged in the cross-disciplinary research, the 2011 Johan Skytte prize in political science, with Ronald Inglehart, the 2011 Kathleen Fitzpatrick Australian Laureate Fellowship, a ‘special recognition’ award by the UK Political Science Association, book prizes in 2005 and 2006, an outstanding professional achievement award by the MPSA, and a Doctor honoris causa by the University of Edinburgh.
+Honors include the 2016 Brown Medal for Democracy awarded by the McCourtney Institute for Democracy, the 2016 Academic Leadership in Political Science Award by the Australian Political Studies Association, the 2014 Karl Deutsch prize awarded by the International Political Science Association to recognize a prominent scholar engaged in the cross-disciplinary research, the 2011 Johan Skytte prize in political science, with Ronald Inglehart, the 2011 Kathleen Fitzpatrick Australian Laureate Fellowship, a ‘special recognition’ award by the UK Political Science Association, book prizes in 2005 and 2006, an outstanding professional achievement award by the MPSA, a Doctor honoris causa by the University of Edinburgh and an honorary Doctor of Law by the University of Warwick.

 Her research compares public opinion and elections, democratic institutions and cultures, gender politics, and political communications in many countries worldwide.
 Her current research focuses on The Electoral Integrity Project, based at Harvard and the University of Sydney, which started in mid-2012.